Interested in joining our Board or a committee? Have a question or comment?

 Lisa Downing is the director of the public library in Northampton, Forbes Library.
 She lives in Easthampton with her wife, two kids and several rescued pets.
 She is also a Girl Scout troop leader.

-Ellen Frank is the Director of Donor Relations at the Harold Grinspoon Foundation.
+Ellen Frank is the Chief Operating Officer for 18Doors, a national nonprofit.
 She has more than two decades of experience in finance, fundraising, and nonprofit management.
-Ellen, her husband, her three boys, and their dogs Panko and Ruckus, live in Northampton.
+Ellen, her husband, and their dogs Panko and Ruckus, live in Northampton.
+She has three adult children who were raised in Northampton.

 Rick Katsanos (he/him)